 In other words, hope for the best but prepare for the worst.
 Here are a few things you can do to lessen the sting of getting robbed abroad, if that ever happens to you:

-I cannot stress the importance of considering travel insurance enough.
-It personally saved my ass when I got robbed abroad and it’s saved my ass a ton of times since.
-For what it’s worth, I always use World Nomads.
+Travel insurance has personally saved me when I got robbed abroad and it’s saved me a ton of times since.

 Travel insurance may be an additional cost that you think you’ll never have to use.
 But that’s the essence of insurance, no?
 And when you do have to use it, you’ll rejoice like you’ve never rejoiced before that you had the foresight to get it.

 Oftentimes when you travel (though policies differ) travel insurance can potentially cover your personal belongings in case of theft.
 The total monetary value of what was stolen from me on the train that day was over $3,000–my MacBook Pro being among the goods.
 And guess what?
 I got every penny of that back.
 And all with an insurance plan that costs less than you might assume.

-For more reasons why I recommend considering travel insurance, check out that link.
+For more information if you’re considering traveling insurance, check out that link.
 I’ve since had to use it for medical emergencies, canceled flights, canceled trips, and it’s still good for so much more.

 Back your stuff up